LucasJanin/ansible-role-pihole-dns-records-manager/examples/README.md

 ## The key components are:

 - ⁠hosts: all: Targets all hosts in your inventory
-- ⁠dev_hostnames: Dynamically populated with all hostnames
-- ⁠dev_ips: Extracts the IP addresses from the inventory
 - ⁠run_once: true: Ensures the role only runs once, not for each host

 ## Inventory Example